Project 2: Extracting Information

 - Calculate some max and min statistics

 Create a new file temps.py.
-Using the file hightemp.py as a template, have your code compute the high and low temperature of both the air and the water at a 3m depth.
+Using the file hightemp.py as a template, have your code compute the high and low temperature of the air and the temperature of the water at a 3m depth.

 Your code should nicely print out the high and low air temperature and the high and low water temperature.
 Include this information in your report.